Eleanor Summerfield: Early life and career

-She was born as Eleanor Audrey Summerfield in St Pancras, London on 7 March 1921.
+She was born as Eleanor Audrey Summerfield in St Pancras, London, on 7 March 1921.
 Summerfield trained at the Royal Academy of Dramatic Art in 1937.

-She made her screen debut in the 1946 television drama A Phoenix Too Frequent, which was based on a play of the same name.
+Summerfield made her screen debut in the 1946 television drama A Phoenix Too Frequent, which was based on a play of the same name.
 Her first stage show was Her Excellency at the London Hippodrome in 1949.
-In the mid-1960s, Summerfield played P.G.
-Wodehouse's fictional character Aunt Dahlia on the black-and-white television series The World of Wooster (1965–1967) aired on BBC 1.
-Summerfield was also a regular member in the panel game Just a Minute and was a team member for the entire 15-year run of Many a Slip (1964–1979).
-During her career spanning nearly half a century, she also appeared in a number of films and television series.
-Other TV series she appeared in included Lovejoy: Season 2: Episode 5, 1991 Who Dares, Sings as May Walker; and Midsomer Murders: Series 1: Episode 4, 1998 Faithful Until Death as Elfrida Molfrey.
+In the mid-1960s, she played P. G. Wodehouse's character Aunt Dahlia on the black-and-white television series The World of Wooster (1965–1967) aired on BBC One.
+She was also a regular member in the panel game Just a Minute and was a team member for the entire 15-year run of Many a Slip (1964–1979).
+During her career spanning nearly half a century, she appeared in a number of films and television series.
+Other TV series she appeared in included Lovejoy: Season 2: Episode 5, 1991 "Who Dares, Sings" as May Walker; and Midsomer Murders: Series 1: Episode 4, 1998 "Faithful Until Death" as Elfrida Molfrey.

 Personal life and death

 Summerfield was married to actor Leonard Sachs from 1947 until his death in 1990.
-They had two sons: Robin Sachs, who was also an actor, and Toby Sachs.
+They had two sons, including Robin Sachs.

-She died in Westminster, London on 13 July 2001, aged 80.
+She died in Westminster, London, on 13 July 2001, aged 80.